-- (1) Before a municipality adopts its rates policy, the municipality must - (a) follow the process of community participation envisaged in Chapter 4 of the Municipal Systems Act; and - (b) comply with the following requirements, as set out below. - (2) The municipal manager of the municipality must: - (a) conspicuously display the draft rates policy for a period of at least 30 days - i. at the municipality's head and satellite offices and libraries, and - ii. if the municipality has an official website or a website available to it, on that website as well; and - (b) advertise in the media a notice - i. stating that - (aa) a draft rates policy has been prepared for submission to the council, and - (bb) that such policy is available at the various municipal offices for public inspection, and (where applicable) is also available on the relevant website; and - ii. inviting the local community to submit comments and representations to the municipality within a period specified in the notice, but which period shall not be less than 30 days. - (3) The council must take all comments and representations made to it into account when it considers the draft rates policy.
+- (1) Before a municipality adopts its rates policy, the municipality must - (a) follow the process of community participation envisaged in Chapter 4 of the Municipal Systems Act; and - (b) comply with the following requirements, as set out below. - (2) The municipal manager of the municipality must: - (a) conspicuously display the draft rates policy for a period of at least 30 days - i. at the municipality's head and satellite offices and libraries, and - ii. if the municipality has an official website or a website available to it, on that website as well; and - (b) advertise in the media a notice - i. stating that - (aa) a draft rates policy has been prepared for submission to the council, and for public inspection, and (where applicable) is also available on the relevant website; and